 Cyber hygiene is all about online privacy, data security, and protection from cybercrime.
 A quality VPN like CyberGhost helps you in all three departments.

-When you connect to CyberGhost VPN, we encrypt your traffic and hide your IP address so you can surf privately and anonymously.
+When you connect to CyberGhost VPN, we encrypt your traffic and hide your IP address so you can surf privately.
 Try CyberGhost VPN to improve your cyber hygiene risk-free with our 45-day money-back guarantee.

 CyberGhost VPN all the way.
 We protect your privacy with a strict No Logs Policy, which means we never track, store or share any of your data.
 We also encrypt your traffic with military-grade encryption, meaning it’s impossible for anyone to see what you’re doing online, even with the most advanced systems.